This is a Thought Leadership Article by PrimeGlobal member firm SIKICH which looks at how brand guidelines help ensure a strong brand identity.

 Everyone in your company should understand the importance of consistent branding and utilize the brand correctly – the right shade of blue, the right tagline, the right font, and the right sized logo for the project – because branding is all about details.
 If you have a new intern, or your Marketing Manager is out of the office, having established guidelines can help you ensure consistency.
 Ultimately, a brand guide can help reduce confusion and inconsistency, saving time and money.

-Sikich LLP, a leading accounting, advisory, investment banking, technology and managed services firm, has more than 750 employees throughout the country.
-Founded in 1982, Sikich now ranks as one of the country’s Top 30 Certified Public Accounting firms and is among the top 1% of all enterprise resource planning solution partners in the world.
-From corporations and non-profits to state and local governments, Sikich clients can use a broad spectrum of services and products that help them reach long-term, strategic goals.
+Sikich LLP is a leading professional services firm specializing in accounting, advisory, technology and managed services.
+Founded in 1982, Sikich now ranks as the country’s 28th largest Certified Public Accounting firm and is among the top 10 of all enterprise resource planning solution partners in the country.
+From corporations and not-for-profits to state and local governments, we help our clients reach their long-term, strategic goals through a unique formula of products and services.
 Visit our website to discover how you can elevate performance in your organization.Learn more